octobercms/docs/3.x/extend/lists/filters.md

+---
+subtitle: Learn how to filter records found in a list.
+---
 # Filtering Records

 October CMS provides features for filtering database records.
 For behaviors that support filters, you can define a **filter** option to enable the feature.
 Scopes are often stored in the model configuration directory as **scopes.yaml**.